A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

 The Trojan is written in C using \textit{libgcrypt} for encryption and decryption.
 It uses the curl library for downloading the backdoor from the Internet.
 In our simulation we used the \textit{logkeys} keylogger \cite{logkeys}.
 The backdoor script uses scp for sending the data to the C\&C server.

-\textbf{APT in the Uncertain Environment:} From the system call traces we collected, the first malicious behavior occurred when the backdoor was being configured, with a {\tt sys\_write()} invoked with a buffer parameter starting with "$\backslash$ 177ELF.
-This behavior caused the threshold to increase to $t_max$ on the {\tt sys\_write()} system call.
+From the system call traces we collected, the first malicious behavior occurred when the backdoor was being configured, with a {\tt sys\_write()} invoked with a buffer parameter starting with $\backslash$177ELF.
+This behavior caused the threshold to increase to $t_\text{A1}$ on the {\tt sys\_write()} system call.
 Later, three pairs of {\tt sys\_dup2()} with file descriptors 0 and 1 are invoked afterwards to execute the backdoor.
-The threshold on the three {\tt sys\_dup2()} was increased to $t_max$ again.
-Then, when {\tt sys\_read()} on the ssh host key files was invoked, the threshold decreased to $t_d$.
+The threshold on the three {\tt sys\_dup2()} was increased to $t_\text{A2}$.
+Then, when {\tt sys\_read()} on the ssh host key files was invoked, the threshold decreased to $t_\text{d}$.
 Finally, the keylogger started, {\tt sys\_write()} was invoked to write to a log file and {\tt sys\_connect()} and {\tt sys\_sendto()} were invoked for the backdoor to communicate with the C\&C server.
-In our 15 experiments, 9 of them crashed before setting up the backdoor, and another 4 of them crashed before starting the keylogger.
-None of them successfully completed the attack by communicating to the C\&C server.
-Actually, the probability for the simulated APT to gain privilege and exfiltrate data is under $(1-t_max)\times (1-t_max)^{3}\times (1-t_d\%)$, which is 0.14\%.
+The probability for the simulated malware to gain privilege and exfiltrate data is under $(1-t_\text{A1})\times (1-t_\text{A2})^{3}\times (1-t_\text{d}\%)$, which is 0.14\%.
+In our 15 experiments, nine crashed before setting up the backdoor, four crashed before starting the keylogger, and two crashed before communicating with the C\&C server.